timthepost/libsplinter/shmbus/README.md

 Included in hopes it's useful._

 Shmbus is very similar to splinter; in fact, splinter started out as shmbus and then forked off to better cater to the needs of a runtime.
+It doesn't have features like persistence and other improvements, but is a stable version of the original simple bus.

 Shmbus also has the most basic version of the envelope protocol that was developed, which allows one to transplant the core functionality without having